Mister-Corn/concept-review/modern-react/Notes.md

 For the second argument of `useEffect`, it uses references equality to do the check.
 Therefore, using objects in there will not do anything, since the objects will be different.

+## Exercise 05

+If what you're using in effect will change how the DOM will render, use `useEffectLayout`.
+Otherwise, use `useEffect`.

+In this exercise, you wouldn't pass `tiltNode.current` in the second argument for `useEffect` (as of 11/2018).
+This is because you only want this code to run once, but if you pass `tiltNode.current`, it will run twice, as in the first render, it will be undefined, but in the subsequent render, it will have the value of the DOM node, causing `useEffect` to run again.

+## Exercise 06

+In addition to referencing DOM nodes, `useRef` can be used to keep track of variables across scope and time.

+Timestamp: II 57:50

+---

+Line 41 Note

+Timestamp: II 1:00:40

+"If it's not in the JSX, it shouldn't be in state"